Filtering

 Enter a Name and optional Description → Select Filter Type (Regex) → Enter your Pattern

-Step 3: Choose Action and Scope
+Step 3: Choose Scope

-Select Action (Drop or Archive) → Choose Global or select specific Sources
+Choose Global or select specific Sources

 Using Filters in Pipelines